damianavila/RISE/doc/customize.md

 ### Choosing where the slideshow begins

-The following configure changes where the slides begin.
+The following configuration changes where the slides begin.
 By default, RISE will start at the selected slide.
-To have it start at the first slide instead, use the following configuration:
+To have it start at the first slide instead, use this configuration:

     {
      ...